tradingstrategy-ai/docs/source/running/strategy-deployment.rst

 environment variable passed to the frontend when it is launched.
 This is usually done when the Docker instance of the frontend is restarted.

+- To test the frontend updates, you can run the frontend locally, you just need Node and NPM.
+  The instructions are in `README <https://github.com/tradingstrategy-ai/frontend/>`_.

 - Edit the `.env file <https://github.com/tradingstrategy-ai/frontend/blob/master/.env>`__
   on tbe production server to include the new strategy information